gradle/gradle/design-docs/unified-configuration-and-task-model.md

   - ~~Error message includes names of X tasks with names closest to given name~~
 - ~~User receives useful error message when configuration fails (incl. identification of the rule that failed in the diagnostics)~~

-## Story: Model DSL rule uses an untyped model element as input via name
+## Story: Model DSL rule uses an implicitly typed model element as input via name

 This story adds the capability for rules declared in scripts to take inputs.